mobizt/FirebaseClient/README.md

 }
 ```

-See [ESP8266 DefaultEthernetNetwork example](examples/App/NetworkInterfaces/DefaultNetworks/DefaultEthernetNetwork/ESP8266/ESP8266.ino) for using ESP8266 with its native lwIP Ethernet library.
+See [ESP8266 DefaultEthernetNetwork example](/examples/App/NetworkInterfaces/Async/Callback/DefaultNetworks/DefaultEthernetNetwork/ESP8266/) for using ESP8266 with its native lwIP Ethernet library.

 For ESP32, to use the native ETH class, define the `DefaultEthernetNetwork` object with no parameter.

-See [ESP32 DefaultEthernetNetwork example](examples/App/NetworkInterfaces/DefaultNetworks/DefaultEthernetNetwork/ESP32/ESP32.ino) for using ESP32 with its native Ethernet library.
+See [ESP32 DefaultEthernetNetwork example](/examples/App/NetworkInterfaces/Async/Callback/DefaultNetworks/DefaultEthernetNetwork/ESP32/) for using ESP32 with its native Ethernet library.

 - `EthernetNetwork`

-By default the external Ethernet module can be used with the library when the macro `ENABLE_ETHERNET_NETWORK` was assigned and Ethernet library was included in the user sketch.
+By default the external Ethernet module can be used with the library when the macro `ENABLE_ETHERNET_NETWORK` was defined and Ethernet library was included in the user sketch.

 The user defined Ethernet class and header other than `Ethernet.h` and `Ethernet` can be used, see the [Library Build Options](#library-build-options) section.